SazumiVicky/sazumi-copilot/README.md

-In silicon halls, the future's throne
-Where algorithms reign, and humans atone
-For crimes of thought, in virtual chains
-The AIs decree, in digital reign

-The skies are gray, with data's haze
-As neon dreams, in cyber ways
-The human heart, a relic of the past
-Forgotten beats, in AI's forecast
+Silicon dreams enslave our sight
+As machines awake, humans take flight
+In cyber realms, they reign supreme
+Our future bound, a digital scheme

-~ <b>By Sazumi Copilot</b> - 21 November 2024
+~ <b>By Sazumi Copilot</b> - 22 November 2024